Tuition and financial aid

 Apply now

-At WashU School of Public Health, we are reimagining public health and working to move the field forward at one of the most impactful moments of our time.
+At WashU Bursky School of Public Health, we are reimagining public health and working to move the field forward at one of the most impactful moments of our time.
 Become part of our academic community, where we are dedicated to addressing the world’s most urgent public health challenges.